The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Methods, pipelines

 Step 3 is the cosmological analysis stage.
 We model the angular power spectrum of the component-separated CMB map, including the noise contribution, as

 and compare data and model with the cosmological likelihood

 It is worth noting that this is only an approximation to the true map-level Gaussian likelihood which approximates the effective number of modes in each multipole after masking and purification as $f_{\rm sky}(2\ell+1)$, thus neglecting any mode-coupling effects induced by the survey footprint.
 We grid the likelihood above along the two dimensions $r$ and $A_{\rm lens}$.
 For each simulation we then estimate the maximum-likelihood values and 68\% credible intervals from the marginal distributions of $r$ and $A_{\rm lens}$.
-We verified that the distributions of recovered $\{r,\,A_{\rm lens}\}$ across simulations are well described by a Gaussian, hence supporting the Gaussian likelihood in Equation~\ref{eq:cosmo_likelihood}. \\
+We verified that the distributions of recovered $\{r,\,A_{\rm lens}\}$ across simulations are well described by a Gaussian, hence supporting the Gaussian likelihood in Eq.~\ref{eq:cosmo_likelihood}. \\

 Pipeline C also offers the option to marginalize over a dust template.
-The recovered components in $\tilde{\bf s}$, Equation~\ref{eq:weights_c}, include the dust $Q$ and $U$ maps which are typically recovered with high signal-to-noise.
+The recovered components in $\tilde{\bf s}$, Eq.~\ref{eq:weights_c}, include the dust $Q$ and $U$ maps which are typically recovered with high signal-to-noise.
 In the same way that we compute $\tilde{C}_\ell^{\rm CMB}$ in step 2, we compute the $BB$ component of the recovered dust map, $\tilde{C}_\ell^{\rm dust}$.
-We then update our cosmological likelihood, Equation~\ref{eq:cosmo_model}, by adding a dust term:
+We then update our cosmological likelihood, Eq.~\ref{eq:cosmo_model}, by adding a dust term:

 This is a similar approach to earlier methods~\citep{Errard2019,PTEP2022}.
 When choosing this approach, the inference of $r$ during step 3 therefore involves the marginalization over both parameters $A_{\rm lens}$ and $A_{\rm dust}$.
-In principle one could add synchrotron or other terms in Equation~\ref{eq:cosmo_model_w_dust} but we limit ourselves to dust as it turns out to be the largest contamination, and, in practice, marginalizing over it allows us to get unbiased estimates of cosmological parameters.
-In the remainder of this paper, we will will refer to this method as ``C + dust marginalization''.
+In principle one could add synchrotron or other terms in Eq.~\ref{eq:cosmo_model_w_dust} but we limit ourselves to dust as it turns out to be the largest contamination, and, in practice, marginalizing over it allows us to get unbiased estimates of cosmological parameters.
+In the remainder of this paper, we refer to this method as ``C + dust marginalization''.